First published 13th May 2020 at 3.30pm. Last updated 12th January 2021 at 3pm.

 Further information is available through BrightHR’s back to work navigator.

-A: Yes, from 1 July, employees will be able to work part of their hours under the flexible furlough scheme.
+A: Yes, employees may work part of their hours under the flexible furlough scheme.
 Under this scheme employees should receive their full pay for the hours they perform work and 80% for the time furloughed.
-A separate agreement will be required for each different pattern of work.
+This should be confirmed in writing and a separate agreement will be required for each different pattern of work.

 Q: Some of my employees had been required to self-isolate and I am aware that one employee was living with someone who was symptomatic.
 How do I check if my employees are fit to return to work?